Flops mission is complete.

 Blamer sends his thanks.

 The Finnish Prime Minister Jyrki Katainen has ruled out any government rescue package for ailing Nokia, saying the company is on its own.
 If any Finnish company is too big to fail, it would have been Nokia.
-At its height, the company was responsible for a quarter of all Finnish exports and accounted for nearly 5 per cent of the …
+At its height, the company was responsible for a quarter of all Finnish exports and accounted for nearly 5 per cent of …

 Blamer sends his thanks.